 South-East Asia and in the Philippines.

-The United States exports sanctions, bombs and wars closer to home in Cuba, Nicaragua and Venezuela.
+The United States exports sanctions, bombs and wars closer to home in Bolivia, Cuba, Nicaragua and Venezuela.

 American wars of aggression in Central America (for extraction, exploitation and extortion) have continued for more than 150 years.
 Residual effects of these wars and dictators sponsored by the United States, continue to drive people North.

 The many "American" (installed and supported) dictators, tyrants and kings in Central and South America are why people seek asylum.
 We have become the terror.

 “At home, militarized police departments allow officers to kill unarmed citizens at will with zero accountability, two weeks paid vacations and get out of jail free cards.
 And our leaders export this aggression overseas with illegal drones known to kill an average of 50 innocents per strike.”